chollyman/BIOL3070-Hollyman/Final-Rmarkdown-Report.md

 # BACKGROUND

-FILL OUT
+Asthma is a chronic, or long-term condition that affects the airways of the lungs.
+Asthma causes inflammation of these passages, which in turn narrows the airways.
+This narrowing causes symptoms like shortness of breath, chest tightness, and coughing.
+While many consider asthma to be a childhood disease, asthma is also common in adults, affecting nearly 23 million US adults (Asthma in Adults \| AAFA.org, 2024).
+Asthma triggers are things that can set off or worsen asthma symptoms, and include pollen, exercise, viral infections, or cold air (Keet et al., 2017).
+Air pollution, both indoor and outdoor, has also been linked to asthma symptoms (What Is Asthma? \| NHLBI, NIH, 2024).
+While air pollution and asthma have been determined to be linked (Keet et al., 2017), it is not entirely clear if air pollution necessarily causes asthma, or if it simply causes or exacerbates symptoms in individuals already affected with asthma.

 # STUDY QUESTION and HYPOTHESIS

 ## Questions

-DRAFT: Is there a correlation between the proportion of days with poor air quality and the percent of adults with current asthma?
+Is there a correlation between the proportion of days with poor air quality and the percent of adults with current asthma?

 ## Hypothesis

-FILL OUT
+If poor air quality and asthma prevalence are linked, then states with more days with poor air quality will have more adults with asthma.

 ## Prediction

-FILL OUT
+States with more days with recorded poor air quality will have higher prevalence of adults with asthma.

 # METHODS